karantan/nix-and-poetry/README.md

 ### Nuking poetry env

-Poetry uses virtualenv and sometimes it's a bit too sticky so you might want to remove everything and start over.
+Poetry uses virtualenv, and sometimes it's a bit too sticky, so you might want to remove everything and start over.

-First list all envs and then remove it.
+First, list all envs and then remove it.
 Example:

 ```
 [nix-shell:~/github/nix-and-poetry]$ poetry env info